SORA

 Abstract

-Background/Objectives: Community-acquired pneumonia (CAP) imposes a significant health burden among low and middle-income countries (LMICs).
-The burden is exacerbated by antimicrobial resistance (AMR) often due to antibiotic misuse and gaps in antimicrobial stewardship (AMS) activities.
-This study aimed to explore physicians’ perspectives on the diagnosis, treatment, and prevention of CAP in Pakistan, with a focus on how international guidelines are interpreted and adapted to local clinical realities.
-Methods: A qualitative study was conducted using semi-structured interviews with 33 purposively selected physicians from various specialties, followed by a focus group discussion with 19 of them.
-Data were analyzed through thematic analysis.
-Results: Four cross-cutting themes were identified: (1) selective use of diagnostic agents based on severity and access; (2) pragmatic empiric prescribing influenced by resistance trends and antibiotic availability; (3) stewardship intentions constrained by delayed diagnostics and limited infrastructure; and (4) underutilization of preventive strategies including adult vaccinations due to cost and policy gaps.
-Physicians were aware of IDSA/ATS guidelines but adapted them to local challenges and AMR concerns.
-Conclusion: Most physicians were unaware of the exact prevalence of causative pathogens and their resistance patterns in Pakistan due to the unavailability of robust local data.
-Consequently, international guidelines were adapted to local challenges including resistance patterns, limited diagnostics, and resource constraints.
-Physicians prioritized beta-lactam use and restricted moxifloxacin and azithromycin to mitigate resistance propagation linked to multidrug-resistant (MDR) tuberculosis and extensively-drug resistant (XDR) typhoid.
-Efforts to improve antimicrobial utilization for CAP in Pakistan need to address implementation barriers and focus on enhancing diagnostic access, vaccine coverage and funding for treatment optimization.
+Background/objectives Community-acquired pneumonia (CAP) imposes a significant health burden among low- and middle-income countries.
+The burden is exacerbated by antimicrobial resistance (AMR), often due to inappropriate antibiotic agent use and gaps in antimicrobial stewardship activities.
+This study aimed to explore physicians’ perspectives on the diagnosis, treatment and prevention of CAP in Pakistan, with a focus on how international guidelines are interpreted and adapted to local clinical realities.
+Methods A qualitative study was conducted using semistructured interviews with 33 purposively selected physicians from various specialties, followed by a focus group discussion with 19 of them.
+Data were analysed through thematic analysis.
+Results Four cross-cutting themes were identified: (1) selective use of diagnostic agents based on severity and access; (2) pragmatic empiric prescribing influenced by resistance trends and antibiotic availability; (3) stewardship intentions constrained by delayed diagnostics and limited infrastructure and (4) underutilisation of preventive strategies including adult vaccinations due to cost and policy gaps.
+Physicians were aware of Infectious Diseases Society of America/American Thoracic Society guidelines but adapted them to local challenges and AMR concerns.
+Conclusions Most physicians were unaware of the exact prevalence of causative pathogens and their resistance patterns in Pakistan due to the unavailability of robust local data.
+Consequently, international guidelines were adapted to local challenges including resistance patterns, limited diagnostics and resource constraints.
+Physicians prioritised beta-lactam antibiotics use and restricted moxifloxacin and azithromycin to mitigate resistance propagation linked to multidrug-resistant tuberculosis and extensively drug-resistant typhoid.
+Efforts to improve antimicrobial utilisation for CAP in Pakistan need to address implementation barriers and focus on enhancing diagnostic access, vaccine coverage and funding for treatment optimisation.

 Item Type: Article